 The ingredients are combined one after another, and you don't need an electric mixer.
 Just a whisk.
 Don't overmix at any step, just until combined.
 The whole process will take less than 15 minutes including making the streusel.

-In these Banana Nut Muffins are mashed bananas and also banana chunks to have the most intense banana flavor possible.
+In the batter are mashed bananas and also banana chunks to have the most intense banana flavor possible.

 To have different textures, I added 1 cup of chopped walnuts.
 They give the muffins a nice crunch.